jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **family assistance credit**
   - **FamilyBoost tax credit** is defined in section MH 2 (Some definitions) for the purposes of subpart MH (FamilyBoost tax credits)
   - **family credit abatement** is defined in section MA 8 (Some definitions for family scheme) for the purposes of subparts MA to MG and MZ (which relate to tax credits for families)
-  - **family member** means a family member as defined in section 5 of the Members of Parliament (Remuneration and Services) Act 2013
+  - **family member** means a family member as defined in section 68 of the Parliament Act 2025
   - **family plus**
   - **family scheme** means all the entitlements and tax credits for families arising under subparts MA to MG and MZ
   - **family scheme income** is defined in section MA 8 (Some definitions for family scheme) for the purposes of subparts MA to MG and MZ (which relate to tax credits for families)